christopherrae/aws-eks-best-practices/content/security/docs/incidents.md

 ### Run penetration tests against your cluster
 Periodically attacking your own cluster can help you discover vulnerabilities and misconfigurations.
 Before getting started, follow the [penetration test guidelines](https://aws.amazon.com/security/penetration-testing/) before conducting a test against your cluster.

+### Use AWS Security Hub to automate security best practice checks and aggregate security alerts into a single view
+If you don't already have a cloud security posture management (CSPM) tool, consider using [AWS Security Hub](https://aws.amazon.com/security-hub/) to automate security best practice checks, aggregate security alerts into a single place and format, and understand your overall security posture across all of your AWS accounts.
+Detect deviations from security best practices with a single click.
+Automatically aggregate security findings in a standardized data format from AWS and partner services.
+Accelerate mean time to resolution (MTTR) with automated response and remediation actions.
+Visualize the security posture of your AWS-based applications.
+To review the controls avaialble for EKS within AWS Security Hub, review the AWS Security Hub User Guide page on on [Amazon Elastic Kubernetes Service controls](https://docs.aws.amazon.com/securityhub/latest/userguide/eks-controls.html)

 ## Tools
 + [kube-hunter](https://github.com/aquasecurity/kube-hunter), a penetration testing tool for Kubernetes.
 + [Gremlin](https://www.gremlin.com/product/#kubernetes), a chaos engineering toolkit that you can use to simulate attacks against your applications and infrastructure.